In this article:

 Use a cold compress to manage:

-Make sure to use a thin towel between the ice pack and the skin.
-Direct application of extreme cold for prolonged periods can cause tissue damage and can cause frostbite.
+- Make sure to use a thin towel between the ice pack and the skin.
+Direct application of extreme cold for prolonged periods can cause tissue damage and frostbite.

 Different types of pain call for different types of cold treatment: